Battle of La Bolsa

-The Battle of La Bolsa was a major event in the Cortina War, a series of armed confrontations between the milita of Mexican rancher Juan Cortina and elements of the United States Army and the Texas Rangers.
+The Battle of La Bolsa was a major event in the Cortina War, a series of armed confrontations between the militia of Mexican rancher Juan Cortina and elements of the United States Army and the Texas Rangers.
 The battle occurred on February 4, 1860, when Cortina's forces attacked the steamboat Ranchero on its way to Brownsville.

 Prelude

 La Bolsa, meaning "the pocket," was a northward loop of the Rio Grande, on the border of Hidalgo and Cameron counties.
 On February 4, 1860, the steamboat Ranchero was on its way to Brownsville, Texas, with soldiers from Ringgold Barracks on board to guard the boat's cargo.
 Texas Rangers also provided security by riding along the river's north bank.
 More Rangers and a United States cavalry troop from Fort Brown approached from the east.

 Battle

-As the Ranchero entered La Bolsa, Cortina's milita opened fire from the south bank.
+As the Ranchero entered La Bolsa, Cortina's militia opened fire from the south bank.
 Those on board the Ranchero returned fire with their rifles and two cannons.
-Cortina prepared a second attack, but retreated upon being charged by Rangers from Rio Grande City led by John Salmon Ford, who led the Rangers across the river.
+Cortina prepared a second attack but retreated upon being charged by Rangers from Rio Grande City led by John Salmon Ford, who led the Rangers across the river.